2023 Best Chemistry Schools in California

 Request Information

-University of California - Irvine landed the #8 spot in the 2023 rankings for the best chemistry programs.
-Located in the large city of Irvine, UC Irvine is a public school with a fairly large student population.
+University of California - Irvine ranked #8 on this year’s Best Chemistry Schools in California list.
+Located in the large city of Irvine, UC Irvine is a public college with a very large student population.

 After completing their degree, chemistry graduates from UC Irvine carry an average student debtload of $15,000.
 The average monthly payment of a loan this size is about $201, assuming that the borrower is on a 10-year repayment plan.